 (Submitted by Beatrice G., Loma Linda, CA)

 The answer to this question is deceivingly complicated.
+The Temporary Protected Status program is in great flux due to various court cases.

 To respond, I will need to begin by making a few assumptions.